konstantin-boss/Networks/Homework 1/README.txt

 This folder contains my solutions for exercises 2 and 3 of the first Networks PS.
 The code is written in R and outputs and discussions can be found in the PDF.
+The data for Ex.3 are in the CSV zip folder.